Durham University: +36% Registrations

 Creating a concrete sense of place and brand was key to the success of the Virtual Open Day, so the university leveraged WorkCast’s branding capabilities to create a fully branded experience from start to finish.

 Virtual Event Data & Analytics

 DUBS utilized WorkCast’s in-built reporting functionality to monitor attendee engagement in real-time and measure the success of the event itself.
 This allowed them to track individual event performance in granular detail, such as judging the level of engagement in each session, rather than overall.

-DUBS were also able to extend their global reach, as they were able to determine that 26.5% of registrants were international students (i.e. outside the UK and EU), which was deemed a success by the institution.
+DUBS extended their global reach, as they were able to determine that 26.5% of registrants were international students (i.e. outside the UK and EU).
+This was deemed a success by the institution.